Social Work Page

 • Participating in special education assessment meetings as well as individual Educational Planning Meetings

-• Preparing a social or developmental history on a child with a disability.
+• Prepare a social or developmental history on a child.

 • Counseling (group, individual and/or family)